vespakoen/docs/start/controllers.md

 Notice that the controller extends the base **Controller** class.
 This class provides some core functionality used by every Laravel controller.
 Also, even though the class name is **User\_Controller**, the controller class should be stored in **application/controllers/user.php**.

 When creating nested controllers, the controller's name should reflect its location within the **controllers** directory.
-For example, a controller living at **application/controllers/user/profile.php** should have a class name of **User_Profile_Controller**.
+So, a controller at **application/controllers/user/profile.php** should have a class name of **User_Profile_Controller**.
 This controller will handle all requests beginning with **http://example.com/user/profile**.
 You are free to nest controllers as deep as you wish!

 <a name="actions"></a>
 ## Adding Actions